ashthemech/AutoCAD-Essential-Training/README.md

 * Reviewed adding dimensions annotatively with the viewport scales, adding linear, diameter, and radius dimensions.
 * Reviewed how to use QLEADER for labeling in annotative style, and how to add an outline to the labels.
 * Learned how to create a table style by creating a table style for the types of holes in our drawing.
-* Learned how to add, edit, anc alter data types in a table by adding a "Hole Types" table for the drawing.
+* Learned how to add, edit, and alter data types in a table by adding a "Hole Types" table for the drawing.
+* Learned how to create a new multileader style from an existing Annotative template.

 <details>
 <summary> 11.
 MetalPlate_002.dwg - Annotating Designs </summary>